Chuseuiti/CloudControlSandbox/readme.md

 - sudo docker pull tutum/haproxy

+### If you would like to use the presented CloudControlSandbox and/or the experiments (FL, Self-adaptive FL...) please cite the following work:

+Jesús Alejandro Cárdenes, Doina Precup, Ricardo Sanz.
+"Horizontal and Vertical Self-Adaptive Cloud Controller with Reward Optimization for Resource Allocation" , Universidad Politécnica de Madrid and McGill University, ICCAC 2017

 ### TODO:

 Organize and upload the previously design algorithms.
 Refractor the code of the project.